gryphonshafer/pnwquizzing/docs/policies_and_governance/youth_protection_practices.md

 ## Mandatory Incident Handling

-Upon documenting the allegation, the District Coordinator shall:
+Upon documenting the allegation, the Coordinator shall:

 - Immediately take action to:
     - Ensure separation between the alleged perpetrator and all youth until incident resolution
     - Protect health and well-being, and oversee that medical or psychological care are rendered, if necessary
 - Protect the identities and circumstances of all those involved to the best of his or her ability
-- At the earliest reasonable time, assemble a commitee of 3 adults, ideally consisting of the District Coordinator and 2 members of the Board, to determine a resolution path
+- At the earliest reasonable time, assemble a commitee of 3 adults, ideally consisting of the Coordinator and 2 members of the Board, to determine a resolution path
 - In all cases, all parents or guardians of any involved youth will be informed of the incident allegation
-- In all cases where a majority of the commitee of 3 adults agrees there may have been possible criminal behavior, the District Coordinator shall provide all documentation of the incident to local law enforcement authorities.
+- In all cases where a majority of the commitee of 3 adults agrees there may have been possible criminal behavior, the Coordinator shall provide all documentation of the incident to local law enforcement authorities.